 The word “apprentice” may elicit images of Orlando Bloom as a swashbuckling blacksmith’s apprentice in Pirates of the Caribbean or of Mickey Mouse wearing a wizard’s hat and directing magical broomsticks as the sorcerer’s apprentice in Fantasia, but apprenticeships are alive and well outside of Hollywood.
-In fact, over 500,000 people were completing apprenticeships throughout the United States in 2016.
-The occupations with the highest number of apprentices that year were electricians, plumbers, pipefitters and steamfitters, and carpenters, though apprenticeships are available in fields ranging from health care to green energy.
+In fact, over 530,000 people were completing apprenticeships throughout the United States in 2017.
+The occupations with the highest number of apprentices that year were electricians, carpenters, construction laborers, and truck drivers, though apprenticeships are available in fields ranging from health care to green energy.

 What is an apprenticeship?

 An apprenticeship is a program that provides both paid on-the-job training and supplemental classroom training related to a certain trade.
 Apprentices earn money as they learn.
 Apprenticeships are somewhat like vocational programs, and apprentices may even take classes at vocational or trade schools, but they do not have to take a long period of time off from work to complete their education.
 In an apprenticeship, work is education, with supplemental classes thrown in here and there.
 Apprenticeships are available to prospective professionals in any number of occupations, from animal trainers and certified nursing assistants to electricians and cooks.
 Programs can be either registered, meaning that they receive federal and/or state oversight, or unregistered, meaning that they are maintained by a business.

 What is a registered apprenticeship?